iParadoxG/dash/README.txt

-~need to establish db connection~ connection made Ajax get() implemented
+registration page need to be edited with db access